oniichanx/HyprV6/README.md

 xhost -si:localuser:root
 ```

-you can Verify Default Settings by
+you can Verify Default Settings by this command

 ```
 xhost